saleemtoure/youtube-downloader/README.md

 # YouTube Downloader

-A simple YouTube GUI video downloader
+A simple YouTube GUI video downloader that let's you download video and audio in different resolutions